irenealgi/irenealegre.com/_posts/2018-01-17-5-things-i-love-about-ux-design.md

 * Is a paper prototype really necessary?
 * Do we really need to go through several iterations of a mid-fidelity prototype, or can we jump straight into high-fidelity?

 The answer to all of these questions depends largely on the project itself, which is why I like the process so much: you grab the tools you need to do your job, you drop those you deem unnecessary for this particular project.
-And you make sure you don't leave so many gaps you won't be able to walk up your stair.
+And you make sure you don't leave so many gaps you won't be able to walk up your staircase.

 ## The tools

 Hello Sketch!
 Our love-hate relationship would make for a great romance novel.
 Here's the deal: you irritate me sometimes, but I still enjoy spending time with you.
 Even when you make it really hard to do something that in theory should be very simple.
 Even when I try to select *this* and you go and select *that*.
 Even when you crash on me, and yes that has happened, do not try to deny it or blame it on the laptop.

 I like you because sometimes you pull really nice tricks, like that time you synchronised my style guides and you made me smile.
-And yes, we all know I had to use a [plugin](https://www.youtube.com/watch?v=RRiPIjcmo48){:target="_blank"} to do that, but we all need some help from our friends sometimes, don't we?
+And yes, we all know I had to use a [plugin](https://www.youtube.com/watch?v=RRiPIjcmo48){:target="_blank"} to do that, but we all need a little help from our friends sometimes, don't we?
 Oh, and you also make working with Invision a breeze to work with.
 Except for when you don't, of course.

 This is also a shout out to you, Photoshop – we've known each other for a while now, and the long-term acquaintance makes it easy for us to work easily together.
 We both know each other's strengths and shortcomings, and we can work around that.